Homosexuality and Lutheranism: EKD in Germany

+Czech Republic

+The Evangelical Church of Czech Brethren has permitted the blessing of same-sex unions since May 2023.

 Nordic countries

 The Church of Iceland allows same-sex marriage.

 The Church of Sweden has permitted the blessing of same-sex unions and the ordination of partnered gays and lesbians since 2006.
 Starting in November 2009, the church officiates same-sex marriage, after the Riksdag allowed same-sex marriage starting 1 May 2009 – however, individual priests can choose not to perform marriages for couples of the same gender.
 The Church of Denmark also provides for such blessings, as does the Church of Norway, which also ordains gays and lesbians.

-The Evangelical Lutheran Church of Finland is the largest Lutheran church in Europe that does not permit blessing of same-sex unions – despite ongoing controversy.
+The Evangelical Lutheran Church of Finland was the largest Lutheran church in Europe that didn't permit blessing of same-sex unions until May 2024 – despite ongoing controversy.
 As of October 2010 the Church of Finland allows priests to pray for same-sex couples: For registered partnerships, the church says that "the [same-sex] couple may organise prayers with a priest or other church workers and invited guests".
 Additionally, Archbishop Kari Mäkinen expressed his support for the new law permitting same-gender marriages.
 In 2016, although the bishops in Finland did not agree to perform same-sex marriages, "bishops have taken the position that it is possible to hold prayer services to bless same-sex couples".
-Tens of thousands of Finns have resigned from the church during the 2010s due to comments made by church officials either supporting or condemning same sex marriages and relations. in 2018 59 members of church's synod voted against homosexual marriage and 49 supported it.
+Tens of thousands of Finns have resigned from the church during the 2010s due to comments made by church officials either supporting or condemning same sex marriages and relations. in 2018 59 members of church's synod voted against homosexual marriage and 49 supported it.In May 2024, same-sex marriages were in Evangelical Lutheran Church of Finland allowed.